streamfold/pyrotel/README.md

 ### OpenTelemetry SDK configuration

-Once the rotel collector agent is running, you may need to configure your application's instrumentation.
+Once the Rotel agent is running, you may need to configure your application's instrumentation.
 If you are using the default rotel endpoints of _localhost:4317_ and _localhost:4318_, then you should not need to change anything.

 To set the endpoint the OpenTelemetry SDK will use, set the following environment variable: